boylesoftware/x2node-ws/README.md

 * `corsPreflightMaxAge` - Part of CORS configuration, maximum age in seconds for caching CORS preflight responses on the client (see "Access-Control-Max-Age" HTTP response header).
 The default is 20 days.

+* `delay` - Number of milliseconds, by which to delay every response.
+Can be used in application development to emulate slow backend.

 The options object is also made available to the application via the `ServiceCall` object's `appOptions` property (described below), so it can be used for custom application options as well.

 Once the `Application` object is created, the following methods are used to configure the web service: